HappyZombies/HappyZombies.github.io/src/posts/blogs/custom-node-js-errors.md

 }
 ```

-## Benefit 3: Quicker to Idenitify
+## Benefit 3: Quicker to Identify

 Notice from the error thrown above, that it contains our class name.
-This is also a major benefit, because right away we can know what type of error this is/where it is coming from.
+This is also a major benefit because right away we can know what type of error this is/where it is coming from.

 In this case, since it's a DatabaseError, we know that this pertains to an issue with our database.

 ## Custom Errors That Every Dev Should Have

-Generally, I would recommended at least these three types of custom errors.
+Generally, I would recommend  ed at least these three types of custom errors.
 Of course, your use case may vary depending on what you are building.

 ### Startup Error
 ```js